scirpter/Nebul0us.ts/README.md

 MIT.
-Feel free to use any of this code for your project, but please include the LICENSE!
+Feel free to use any of this code for your project, but please include the LICENSE or credits!

 <br />
 <br />